aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-outlook/_index.md

 Aspose.Words for .NET is an advanced class library for .NET that enables you to perform a wide range of document processing tasks directly within your .NET applications.
 With Aspose.Words you can generate, modify, convert, render and print documents without using Microsoft Word.
-Aspose.Words for .NET supports DOC, OOXML, RTF, HTML, OpenDocument, PDF, XPS, EPUB and many other formats.
+Aspose.Words for .NET supports DOC, OOXML, RTF, HTML, OpenDocument, PDF, XPS, EPUB and numerous other formats.

 ## Aspose.Words for Outlook